-COI Compute eigen values and eigenvec ctors of the given matrix.
-CO2 Transform give n quadratic form in to canonical form.

-- Transferm Britan damarans series are arrestons series - CO4 Compute partial derivatives of function of several variables - CO5 Write taylor's series for functions with two variables. - CO6 Evaluate multiple integral and its applications in finding area, volume.
+- CO1 Compute eigenvalues and eigenvectors of the given matrix. - CO2 Transform given quadratic form into canonical form. - CO3 Discuss the convergence of infinite series by applying various test. - CO4 Compute partial derivatives of function of several variables - CO5 Write taylor's series for functions with two variables. - CO6 Evaluate multiple integral and its applications in finding area, volume. - CO7 Compute the dot product of vectors, lengths of vectors, and angles between vectors. - CO8 Perform gradient, div, curl operator on vector functions and give physical interpretations.